 How do I process being autistic?

 Before deciding to seek an autism diagnosis, you likely researched the possibility for weeks, months, maybe even years.
 Yet, uncertainty may have remained, and you wanted to know definitively.
 Even though you felt prepared for the result, you may have experienced unexpected emotions when presented with a formal diagnosis.
 Give yourself time to assimilate the diagnosis and what it means to you.
-It takes some time to process the ramifications of knowing for certain that you are autistic, and to re-evaluate past experiences within this new framework.
+It takes some time to process the ramifications of knowing for sure that you are autistic, and to re-evaluate past experiences within this new framework.

 This is the conclusion of one journey, and the beginning of another!